 The Lower Minnesota River has a dissolved oxygen impairment.
 During low flows, excess phosphorus generates algal blooms.
 Eventually, the algae die off and decompose, and the decomposition process creates a shortage of the dissolved oxygen needed to sustain aquatic life.

-In response to this impairment, the Minnesota Pollution Control Agency (MPCA) developed the Lower Minnesota River Dissolved Oxygen Total Maximum Daily Load (TMDL).
-The TMDL required the development of the Minnesota River Basin General Phosphorus Permit – Phase I. The purpose of the permit is to reduce phosphorus discharged by point sources to the Minnesota River Basin.
-The permit was issued on December 1, 2005.
+In response to this impairment, the MPCA developed the Lower Minnesota River dissolved oxygen total maximum daily load (TMDL).
+The TMDL required the development of the Minnesota River Basin General Phosphorus Permit – Phase I.

-The permit required the 40 larger existing continuously discharging wastewater treatment facilities in the basin to apply for coverage and receive a 5-Month Mass Phosphorus Limit.
+The permit required the 40 larger existing continuously discharging wastewater treatment facilities in the basin to apply for coverage and receive a five-month mass phosphorus limit, to ensure that there is no net increase of phosphorus discharged to the basin.
 The permit also requires that all new and expanding continuously discharging phosphorus dischargers (even if they are not a wastewater treatment facility) within the basin to apply for permit coverage.
-Facilities covered by the Permit are subject to a 5-Month Mass Phosphorus Limit.
-The phosphorus limit is necessary to ensure that there is no net increase of phosphorus discharged to the basin.
 Stabilization ponds are subject to a different set of requirements.
-See the permit for details regarding requirements.
+See the permit for details.

 Permits and additions

-Minnesota River Basin General Phosphorus Permit – Phase I (modified Dec.
-1, 2009).
 This is the original permit issued on December 1, 2005.
-Appendix B of the Permit contains a list of the original 40 Permittees.
+Appendix B of the permit lists the original 40 permittees.

 Legal contract-to-trade forms for transfers of Jordan Trading Units

 Permittees (i.e., those listed in Appendix B of the permit) have the option of buying or selling phosphorus credits according to the terms of the permit.
 Permittees may trade facility to facility (one buyer and one seller) or trade through a Trade Association (multiple facilities trading with an aggregate limit).
 In order to implement a trade, the trading partners must fill-out, sign and submit the appropriate trade form.
-There are four trade types and thus four types of forms.
-The first form type is for facility-to-facility trades.
-The last three forms are used if a Trade Association is involved in the trade.
+Additional forms related to trade associations are available upon request.

-- Exclusion Application Form - Exclusions from Phosphorus Limit, PIP and Annual Compliance Report.
-For Permittees which are requesting an exclusion from their 5-Month Mass Phosphorus Limit, Pre-season Implementation Plan (PIP) and Annual Compliance Report requirements (Requirements).
+- For Permittees requesting an exclusion from their 5-Month Mass Phosphorus Limit, Pre-season Implementation Plan (PIP), and Annual Compliance Report requirements (Requirements).

-Facilities which are listed in Appendix B of the Minnesota River Basin General Phosphorus Permit are required to submit an ACR unless they have received an exclusion from their 5-Month Mass Phosphorus Limit.
-ACR Form A is used for Permittees which are not in a Trade Association.
-ACR Form B is used for Permittees that are a member of a Trade Association.
+Facilities listed in Appendix B of the Minnesota River Basin General Phosphorus Permit are required to submit an annual compliance report unless they have received an exclusion from their five-month mass phosphorus limit.